 “Further research is needed to confirm whether there could be similar results in men, to explore the role of body weight, and to identify the reasons for different outcomes in vegetarians and meat-eaters.”

-For further details, please contact David Lewis in the press office at the University: firstname.lastname@example.org
+For more information, please contact David Lewis in the Press Office at the University of Leeds by email on email@example.com.

 The full paper – Risk of hip fracture in meat-eaters, pescatarians, and vegetarians: results from the UK Women’s Cohort Study – is available to download from the BMC Medicine website.
 The authors are: James Webster, Darren C Greenwood and Janet Cade.
 The url for the paper is: https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-022-02468-0